Skip Navigation

 We will face trouble, and we will face persecution, but our battle is not with “flesh and blood.”
 It is against the “spiritual forces of evil” (Ephesians 6:12).

-Advent blogneighbor 1 peace with others
+advent blogneighbor 1 peace with others

 Romans 12 points us toward our high calling of joyful love in obedience to Christ.
 Once our mind is transformed by Christ (Romans 12:1-2), then we will begin to see others more highly than ourselves.
 This is the posture of Christ and it is the posture of His people!
 The love that the family of God has for one another is a display of God’s love to a hurting world.
 This visible message speaks volumes to a hurting world!
 Read Romans 12:9-12 and ask the Lord to reveal areas of your heart that don’t exhibit love and peace toward others.